Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ![Capture d’écran 2022-09-03 à 14 10 39](https://user-images.githubusercontent.com/12702322/188269957-c6e8fd1c-f9e1-44ed-86bf-6bd5ced24552.jpg)

-- On the new displayed window, enter the password `flsun` (it's not displayed when typing, this is normal):
+- On the new displayed window, enter the password `lamezzcat` (it's not displayed when typing, this is normal):

 ![Capture d’écran 2022-09-03 à 14 16 09](https://user-images.githubusercontent.com/12702322/188270050-8db7c386-dd59-49bb-ba04-ad8014766a2e.jpg)